45th G7 summit: Final press conference

-In the final press conference, UK Prime Minister Johnson said "Iran should never be allowed to get a nuclear weapon", and US President Trump spoke about Iran in a joint news conference with French President Macron.
+In the final press conference, British Prime Minister Boris Johnson said "Iran should never be allowed to get a nuclear weapon", and Trump spoke about Iran in a joint news conference with Macron.
 Whereas the European powers sought to appease Iran, Trump said in apparent reference to combative rhetoric by the Iranian government about its ability to attack US interests:

 Host

 France, as the host of the 2019 G7 summit, held it at the Hôtel du Palais in Biarritz.

 Leaders at the summit

 Attendees included leaders of the G7 member states plus representatives of the European Union.
-The President of the European Commission has been a permanently participant at all meetings since 1981, but current President Jean-Claude Juncker did not attend due to medical problems.
+The President of the European Commission has been a permanent participant at all meetings since 1981, but current President Jean-Claude Juncker did not attend due to medical problems.
 The President of the European Council has been the EU's co-representative since the 36th G8 summit hosted by Canada in 2010.